smarchante1/globoard/README.md

 React Native BLE PLX Library
 ```

-### 🚀 Quick Start
+### 🏃🏽‍♀️ Quick Start

-A step by step series of examples that tell you how to get a development env running
+To quick sttart your development environment

 1. Install Node and and NPM.